danielmichaels/danielms/content/retrospectives/2022/05/index.md

 To be a member they have to sign up via Auth0 - to get a valid id - and then they can be added to the Org.
 So far, I've settled on admin users being able to invite members by email.
 Then they sign up and enter a code to be assigned to the Org.
-It feels a little contrived and sub optimal but works for now.
+It feels a little contrived and suboptimal but works for now.

 I feel like I accomplished a lot towards achieving this goal.